fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 - We will install Tailscale on the same server as Plex or, alternately, on another machine in the home network that will act as subnet router.
 (See <a href="https://tailscale.com/kb/1019/subnets" target="_blank" umami-data-event="expose-plex-tailscale-docs-subnets">this section Tailscale docs</a> -- for this guide, we'll install Tailscale on the same server running Plex, so subnet routing isn't necessary.)

 - We will create a free tier compute instance on Oracle Cloud Insfrastructure and install Tailscale on it, so it's on the same tailnet as the Plex server.
 We'll expose ports 80 and 443 to the internet on the VM, but only allowing access from specific IPs, and run a reverse proxy to route the traffic from allowed IPs to Plex.
 Note that if you're willing and able to pay for another cloud service provider, everything besides the Oracle-specific instructions should work there too!
-If you don't want to pay, though, just know that I have used a free Oracle instance to share Plex with 3 family members for over 6 months and so far it's worked without a single hitch.
+If you don't want to pay, though, just know that I have used a free Oracle instance to share Plex with 3 family members for over a year and so far it's worked great.

 ## Pre-Requisites